 Trieste is on the crossroads of Central Europe, the Slavic countries and Italy.
-It used to be one of the most important seaports in the Austro-Hungarian Empire, but now it is forgotten as tourists find other Italian cities more interesting, such as Venice, Milan and Rome.
+It used to be one of the most important seaports in the Austro-Hungarian Empire.
+However, now it is forgotten as tourists find other Italian cities more attractive, such as Venice, Milan and Rome.

 Trieste offers several magnificent sights to explore, including the Castello di San Giusto, Cattedrale di San Giusto, the Roman Theater and Canale Grande and San Spiridione which used to be a former harbour.
 For those who wish to explore the surrounding area, Grotta Gigante is just 20 km away.
 It is the largest cave in the world and offers spectacular views.
 Note to take your jacket as the temperature inside the cave drops to 10 degrees.

 The city centre is compact and small, so it's easy to explore the main attractions on foot.
 The public transport in Trieste includes frequent bus routes that run on a strict schedule.
 The tram line from Trieste to Opcina is out of service since 2016, and a bus line has taken over.

 If public transport is not your first choice, it's best to take a taxi.
 You can hail one on the street or arrange a private one.
 Trieste taxis charge by the meter.
 The taxi fare includes an initial starting fee and an additional rate per kilometre.

 Flixbus operate local buses to Udine and Grado, as well as, international connections to Ljubljana, Pula, Rijeka and Belgrade.
 Buses depart from the Trieste bus station.

 The central railway station in Trieste handles train connections to the major cities in Italy and the capital of Slovenia.
 There are six daily trains from Trieste to Ljubljana and frequent trains to Udine, Florence, Venice, Milan and Rome.